 The Exos 58 is a comfortable and roomy choice for thru-hikers.

-We still had a sweaty back after wearing this pack on a hot day, but it wasn't as sweaty as it would have been with a back panel that allows the pack to rest on your back.
+I still had a sweaty back after wearing this pack on a hot day, but it wasn't as sweaty as it would have been with a back panel that allows the pack to rest on your back.
 When hiking with a backpack, your back will sweat no matter what.
 But, the Exos' back panel helps keep your back cooler.

 The Airspeed mesh back panel leaves a gap between your back and the pack to reduce back sweat.